TheLostLambda/thelostrpg/README.md

 traversing it?
 * I still need to figure out how I am going to pull off inheritance in a toml file.
-It will likely just be in the form of a "parent" field the references a character or item define in another part of the toml.
+It will likely just be in the form of a "parent" field the references a character or item defined in another part of the toml.